Step 4: Building Your Dashboard (CX)

 The line widget is perfect for reporting how a metric such as CES (or CSAT, or NPS, or any other metric) has changed over time.
 In this example, we’ll show how the average CES changed, but you can use any metric you want.

-Showing CSAT in Relation to a Benchmark
+Showing CSAT Compared to a Benchmark

 Sometimes you don’t necessarily want to show a change over time – you just want to know what the department’s CSAT is right now, and how it compares to the CSAT your department should have.
 Gauge Charts are the perfect widget to accomplish this!